We Represent Corn Farmers Against Syngenta.

 If you grew corn in America, you have been damaged.

-In late 2010, Syngenta began selling a new GMO corn seed—Agrisure Viptera—containing the MIR 162 trait before it was approved by China.
+In late 2010, Syngenta began marketing a new corn seed—Agrisure Viptera—containing the MIR 162 GMO trait before it was approved by China.
 China ultimately detected MIR 162 in U.S. corn shipments in November 2013.
-As a result, China, the third-largest U.S. corn export market at the time, refused to accept U.S. corn—thereby driving down corn prices and damaging U.S. corn producers.
+As a result, China, then the third-largest U.S. corn export market at the time, refused to accept U.S. corn—thereby driving down corn prices and damaging U.S. corn producers.

-Syngenta later marketed and sold another GMO corn seed—Agrisure Duracade—containing both MIR 162 and a new GMO trait, Event 5307.
+Syngenta later marketed and sold another GMO corn seed—Agrisure Duracade—containing the MIR 162 trait and a new GMO trait, Event 5307.
 While MIR 162 was ultimately approved by China, Event 5307 never has been, thereby prolonging U.S. corn farmers’ economic agony.
 The U.S. corn market has yet to fully recover.

-Every U.S. farmer who has grown corn for market since 2013 has been damaged, has a claim, and may participate in the corn lawsuit to recover money damages from Syngenta.
+Every U.S. farmer who has grown and sold corn since 2013 has been damaged, has a claim, and may participate in the corn lawsuit to recover money damages from Syngenta.
 U.S. corn farmers have a claim even if they did not plant Syngenta corn seed because Syngenta’s actions tainted the entire U.S. corn crop in China’s eyes.

 Many corn lawsuits have been filed.
 They are centered in federal court in Kansas City, and in state courts in Minneapolis, Minnesota, and southern Illinois.

-WE DO NOT REPRESENT THE SYNGENTA CORN LAWSUIT CLASS ACTION.
+WE DO NOT REPRESENT ANY SYNGENTA CORN LAWSUIT CLASS ACTION.
 WE ONLY REPRESENT INDIVIDUAL PLAINTIFFS ON A CONTINGENT FEE BASIS

-We only represent individual plaintiffs with individual cases on a contingent fee basis—which means we will advance all expenses.
+If you don’t have a lawyer, we would be pleased to represent you.
+Under our contingent fee Contract, we will advance all expenses.
 There is no up-front out-of-pocket cost to you.
-Under our Contract, we don’t get paid unless you get paid.
+And we don’t get paid unless you get paid.
 Check out our Digital Online Contract.
 Or print the PDF version.